Surgeries & procedures for lung nodules

-Lung nodules generally don’t require treatment if there are no signs of being cancerous.
-In such cases, the doctor is likely to perform follow-up scans to monitor the nodules for any changes in their nature over time.
+Lung nodules generally don’t require treatment if benign.
+In such cases, doctors typically recommend follow-up scans to monitor for changes.

-If a nodule is caused by infection, the doctor may prescribe treatments like antibiotics or antifungal drugs.
+If an infection causes the nodule, doctors may prescribe treatments like antibiotics or antifungals.

-If a nodule grows, causes symptoms, or becomes cancerous, it may need surgical removal.
-Surgeries and procedures to remove suspicious and cancerous lung nodules include minimally invasive procedures, thoracotomy, chemotherapy, and radiation therapy.
+Doctors may recommend surgical removal if a nodule grows, causes symptoms, or is cancerous.
+Options include minimally invasive procedures, thoracotomy, chemotherapy, and radiation therapy.

 Minimally invasive thoracic surgery

-The procedure is a minimally invasive surgery (MIS) for the diagnosis and treatment of various conditions inside the chest, including lung diseases.
+This approach is a type of minimally invasive surgery (MIS) that allows diagnosis and treatment of various chest conditions, including lung diseases.

-Surgeons perform surgery in the chest through small incisions between the ribs instead of a large opening.
-They use a tiny camera and special surgical instruments to reach the lung through these small incisions to remove lung lesions.
-Compared to thoracotomy, it may bring benefits to the patient, including lower risk of surgery and complications, less postoperative pain, shorter hospital stay, and a more rapid recovery period.
-As a result, it’s now being used more frequently.
+Surgeons perform chest surgery through small incisions between the ribs, rather than a large opening.
+Using a tiny camera and special surgical instruments, they reach the lungs through these incisions to remove lesions.
+Compared to thoracotomy, this procedure offers patients several benefits: lower surgical risk, fewer complications, less postoperative pain, shorter hospital stays, and faster recovery.
+As a result, it’s now used more frequently.

 Most commonly used are two types of minimally invasive thoracic surgeries:

-- Video-assisted thoracoscopic surgery (VATS): This is the most commonly performed procedure for removing cancerous nodules.
-During VATS, the surgeon first makes one or more small incisions in the chest.
-Then, he inserts the thoracoscope through these incisions.
-The thoracoscope is a long, thin tube with a tiny camera at the end.
-Specially-designed surgical instruments are also inserted through the incisions.
-The surgeon then removes lung tissue with reference to images from the camera.
+• Video-assisted thoracoscopic surgery (VATS): This is the most common procedure for removing cancerous nodules.
+During VATS, the surgeon makes one or more small chest incisions, then inserts a thoracoscope — a long, thin tube with a tiny camera — and specially designed instruments through these cuts.
+The surgeon removes the lesion using images from the camera.

-- Robotic-assisted thoracic surgery (RATS): RATS is relatively new and significantly improved over VATS, although it’s more expensive.
-Similar to VATS, RATS uses a tiny camera and surgical instruments through one or more small incisions to operate.
-However, In RATS, with high definition 3-D vision, the surgeon operates and controls robotic arms from a console to remove the lung tissue.
-The robotic system provides the surgeon with more flexibility, accuracy and safety.
+• Robotic-assisted thoracic surgery (RATS): A newer option that offers advancements over VATS, though it’s more expensive.
+Like VATS, RATS uses small incisions to insert a tiny camera and surgical tools.
+However, in RATS, the surgeon operates robotic arms from a console, using high-definition 3D vision to remove the lesion.
+This robotic system gives surgeons greater flexibility, precision, and safety.

 Thoracotomy

-A thoracotomy is traditional, open thoracic surgery.
-This approach is carried out under general anesthesia to open the chest to diagnose, biopsy, and treat organs in the chest, such as the lungs.
-It’s most often performed on one side of the chest.
-During the procedure, the surgeon makes a larger incision between the ribs and reaches the lung directly to remove part or all of it.
+A thoracotomy is a traditional, open thoracic surgery.
+Performed under general anesthesia, it allows doctors to diagnose, biopsy, and treat chest organs like the lungs.
+Most often done on one side of the chest, the procedure involves making a larger incision between the ribs to access the lung directly, removing part or all of it as needed.

-Within days of the procedure, a tube drains excess fluid or air from the chest.
+In the days after surgery, doctors will place a tube to drain excess fluid or air from the chest.

 Chemotherapy / Radiation therapy

-Chemotherapy and Radiation therapy are two common methods to treat lung cancer.
+These are two common treatments for lung cancer.

-Chemotherapy and Radiation therapy are often used together.
-The combination of the two therapies may be more effective to shrink tumors and kill cancer cells.
+Chemotherapy and radiation therapy are often used together.
+Combining them is often more effective at shrinking tumors and killing cancer cells.